How to support foster families and families adopting a child

 • For foster kids: Consider that these holidays may bring up difficult or conflicted feelings.
 If you are close, be a listening ear.

-• Foster kid’s birthday: Get to know their favorite things (foods, hobbies, characters, shows, etc.), and give a gift that shows you know and care about them.
+• Foster or adoptive kid’s birthday: Get to know their favorite things (foods, hobbies, characters, shows, etc.), and give a gift that shows you know and care about them.
 If you live nearby, offer to help plan a birthday party.

-Safety and Privacy
+Safety and privacy

 Keep in mind these special considerations for safety and privacy: